How to Grow Mushrooms at Home: The Beginner's Guide

 In addition to supplying the mycelium with food, we also need to simulate the optimal conditions of its natural habitat.
 Fungi, like any other living organism, need a constant supply of food, water and air.
 When growing mushrooms, we essentially mimic the same life cycle and conditions that fungi go through in the wild.

-Creating the right conditions signals to the mycelium to produce fruiting bodies or mushrooms.
+Creating the right conditions signals the mycelium to produce fruiting bodies or mushrooms.
 This process is called fruiting.
 Depending on the species that are being grown, some may have relaxed growing conditions and will fruit very easily.

 On the other hand, some species are far more particular and require special growing conditions at certain phases of growth to see results.